A. J. Langer

-Allison Joy Courtenay (née Langer, born May 22, 1974) commonly known as A. J. Langer, is a retired American actress andsince 2015the Countess of Devon.
-She is most known for playing Caroline Larkin in season 2 of Baywatch and as Rayanne Graff on the television series My So-Called Life.
+Allison Joy Courtenay, Countess of Devon (née Langer; born May 22, 1974), commonly known by her stage name A. J. Langer, is an American actress.
+She is known for her roles as Rayanne Graff on the American television series My So-Called Life and Caroline Larkin on the American television series Baywatch.
+In 2004, she married Charles Courtenay, 19th Earl of Devon and took on the management of Powderham Castle, the Courtenay family seat in Exminster.

 Early years

-Allison Joy Langer was born in Columbus, Ohio, daughter of Deana, an audiologist who owned a hearing aid distribution company, and Gary Langer, who worked in sales for a wholesale fashion distributor.
-She moved to the San Fernando Valley with her family at age five.
-When she joined an otherwise all-boys baseball team at age eight, her teammates considered the name "Allison" to be too feminine, and began calling her by her initials, "A.J."
+Born in Columbus, Ohio, Allison Joy Langer moved to the San Fernando Valley with her family at age five.
+When she joined an otherwise all-boys baseball league at age eight, her teammates considered the name "Allison" to be too feminine, and began calling her by her initials, "A.J."
 She has one older brother, Kirk.

 Career

-After recurring roles on several television shows, including The Wonder Years, Baywatch and Drexell's Class, Langer was cast as Rayanne Graff on My So-Called Life.
-She also appeared in the cast of the sitcoms It's Like, You Know... and Three Sisters as well as the drama series Eyes.
-Her film appearances include John Carpenter's Escape From L.A. and Wes Craven's horror film The People Under the Stairs.
+After many guest starring roles on several television shows, including The Wonder Years, and her first series regular in Drexell's Class, Langer was cast as Rayanne Graff on My So-Called Life.
+She also starred as a series regular in the sitcoms It's Like, You Know... and Three Sisters, as well as the drama series Eyes.
+Her film appearances include John Carpenter's Escape from L.A. and Wes Craven's horror film The People Under the Stairs.

 In 2011, after a six-year acting hiatus, Langer appeared in 14 episodes of Private Practice in the recurring role of Erica Warner.
 She left the show in 2012 following the death of her character.

 Personal life

 Langer married attorney Charles Courtenay, the son of Hugh Courtenay, 18th Earl of Devon, in a civil ceremony in 2004.
-A formal wedding took place on April 30, 2005, in Los Angeles, California.
+A formal wedding took place on April 30, 2005, in Los Angeles.

 Until the death of her father-in-law, Langer held the courtesy title of Lady Courtenay.
 Following his death, and upon her husband's succession as 19th Earl of Devon, she assumed the title of Countess of Devon.
 In January 2014, she and her husband permanently relocated their family to London, and to the family seat at Powderham Castle in May 2015.
+The couple announced their separation, and intention to divorce, in November 2023.
+In February 2024, the couple filed to dismiss their earlier divorce application "without prejudice."

-The couple have two children, a daughter and a son:
+The couple has two children, a daughter and a son: